 Sec.
 1. Standing, Special, and Ad Hoc Committees shall be authorized by the Board of Directors and may be discontinued by the Board.
 All members of ALSC Committees and ALSC representatives to Joint Committees shall be members of the Association for Library Service to Children.

 Sec.
-2. The Newbery Award Committee, the Caldecott Award Committee, the Sibert Award Committee, the Wilder Award Committee, and the Notable Children's Books Committee.
+2. The Newbery Award Committee, the Caldecott Award Committee, the Batchelder Award Committee, the Geisel Award Committee, the Sibert Award Committee, the Legacy Award Committee, and the Notable Children's Books Committee:

-f) No individual may serve on either Caldecott Award, Newbery Award, Sibert Award, or Notable Children's Books Committees more often than once every four years.
+a) No individual may serve on either Batchelder Award, Caldecott Award, Geisel Award, Newbery Award, Sibert Award, Legacy Award or Notable Children's Books Committees more often than once every four years.
 The four year period shall begin from the last year of the term of service regardless of length of term.
-This guideline will apply to Caldecott Award, Newbery Award, Sibert Award, and Notable Children's Books Committees only.
+This guideline will apply to Batchelder Award, Caldecott Award, Geisel Award, Newbery Award, Sibert Award, Legacy Award or Notable Children's Books Committees only.
 This guideline will not apply to the selection of nominees for Chair.
-This guideline will not apply to other ALSC prestigious award committees.
+This guideline will not apply to other ALSC committees.

 Sec.
 3. Special Committees for which the Board of Directors has designated no termination date shall automatically expire at the end of two years (at the time of the adjournment of the ALA Annual Conference) unless otherwise ordered by the Board of Directors.